Midrand: Education

 The University of South Africa's Graduate School of Business Leadership is located in Midrand.
 The Pearson Institute of Higher Education formerly known as Midrand Graduate Institute, was officially opened on 9 May 1990.
 A Varsity College campus was established in 2012.
 Macmillan Education South Africa relocated their offices in June 2017 from Melrose Arch.
 There are primary and high schools located in several areas.

 Sports

 Kyalami, an international renowned racetrack is in Midrand and is the venue for many of South Africa's premier motor racing events.
 The South African Lipizzaners riding academy is situated in the smallholdings of Kyalami.

 Transport

+Midrand lies along the N1 (Ben Schoeman Freeway) which runs through the town in a northerly direction from Johannesburg to Pretoria.
+Midrand is connected to the N1 by the M39 Allandale Road, M71 New Road, R562 Olifantsfontein Road and the M36 Samrand Road in Centurion.
+The N3 (Eastern Bypass) lying just south of Midrand, intersects the N1 at the Buccleuch Interchange and runs southwards to Germiston and Durban.

+Midrand is intersected by three regional routes, namely; the R101 (Pretoria Main Road) from Sandton to Centurion and Pretoria, the R55 from Sandton to Centurion and Pretoria and the R562 from Thembisa to Diepsloot.
+Metropolitan routes within the Greater Johannesburg metropolitan region that intersect in Midrand include the M38 (Modderfontein Road; Allan Road) and M39 (Allandale Road), both connecting the town with Kempton Park to the south-east.

 Midrand is the home of Grand Central Airport and also to one of the stations in the Gautrain rapid rail system on the route from Pretoria to Sandton.

 Climate

 Köppen-Geiger climate classification system classifies its climate as subtropical highland (Cwb).